azizulkawser/Project_Database_Design_and_Implementation/README.md

 # Project_Database_Design_and_Implementation
 This Project_Database_Design_and_Implementation examines the essential concepts behind relational databases and Relational Database Management Systems (RDBMS).
-Here I created database instances and populated them with tables.<hr>
+Here I created database instances and populated them with tables.

 ## Introduction
 This repository contains the files to accompany the series of tutorials I wrote which cover designing, implementing and interrogating a relational database from scratch.
 The code to go with the tutorial is contained in this .SQL file.